big-unibo/big-unibo.github.io/_pages/phd_nosql_utours_2324.md

 ## Teacher

 [Matteo Francia](https://www.unibo.it/sitoweb/m.francia/) is Assistant Professor at the University of Bologna, Cesena.
-He teaches Big Data and Cloud Platforms at the Master's Degree in Digital Trasformation Management.
+He teaches Big Data and Cloud Platforms at the Master's Degree in Digital Transformation Management.
 His research activities are focused on the topics of big data, NoSQL databases, social and conversational business intelligence, trajectory data analysis, and precision agriculture.